danchoi/vitunes/README.markdown

 To copy tracks, put the cursor on a track or select a range of tracks, and then hit `,c` to select a playlist to copy them to.
 The tracks will be added to the end of the playlist.

+If this target playlist is already playing, you can keep queuing tracks to it and let the mix play out automatically.

 ## Bug reports and feature requests